gpttabrez/frentis-privacy-policy/index.md

 Address suggestions

 Users may deny location permission and manually enter their address instead.
 We do not track background location when the app is closed.

 D. Messages (Collected, Required)

-We collect in-app messages, such as:
+We collect in-app messages such as:

 “Order placed”